uds-lsv/menyo-20k_MT/README.md

 For non-commercial use because some of the data sources like [Ted talks](https://www.ted.com/about/our-organization/our-policies-terms/ted-talks-usage-policy) and [JW news](https://www.jw.org/en/terms-of-use/#link0) requires permission for commercial use.

 #### Paper:
-We provide a detailed explanation of the dataset and some benchmark experiment in our [paper](https://arxiv.org/abs/2103.08647)
+We provide a detailed explanation of the dataset and some benchmark experiments in our [paper](https://arxiv.org/abs/2103.08647)

 #### Models
 * Fine-tuned MT5-base models